IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_attach_host_script_info.rst

     The directory where the satellite attach host script to be downloaded.
 Default is home directory

-  custom_script (False, str, None)
-    The custom script that has to be appended to generated host script file

   coreos_host (False, bool, None)
     If true, returns a CoreOS ignition file for the host.
 Otherwise, returns a RHEL attach script

+  location (True, str, None)
+    A unique name for the new Satellite location

-  labels (False, list, None)
+  custom_script (False, str, None)
-    List of labels for the attach host
+    The custom script that has to be appended to generated host script file

   iaas_classic_username (False, any, None)